 Square Deviled Eggs are a new and easy way to make beautiful deviled eggs every time.
-The wonderful taste is the same, but the technique is so much better.

 I know… who ever heard of Square Deviled Eggs?

 But do you get blocked into doing things the way you’ve always done?
 I think we all do.

 Most likely we did things the way our Mothers did, and she did things the way Her mother did, and on up the line.